There are so, so many ways to cook and to top a hot dog. While each special in their own way, here’s is my “go to.”

-1 long thick squirt Dijon-style mustard.
-Peanut butter and jelly.
+- 1 long thick squirt Dijon-style mustard.
+Goes together like peanut butter and jelly.
 Steak and potatoes.
 Hot dogs and mustard.
 The combo is unbeatable.
 I prefer brown, spicy Dijon style mustard's depth and complexity to ballpark yellow mustard for this recipe.
 Better still, try my Grownup Mustard Sauce.
 Lay down the mustard on one side of the top of the frank so it will act like glue to hold down the raw onions.

-1/2 onion, caramelized and flavored.
-I love Sabrett's Onion Sauce, but frankly (ahem) I prefer caramelized onions for this recipe.
+- ½ onion, caramelized and flavored.
+I love Sabrett's Onion Sauce, but frankly I prefer caramelized onions for this recipe.
 Slice the remaining onion and slowly cook it in a nonstick pan with 2 pats of butter until brown throughout.
 When it is brown, add a splash of balsamic vinegar and a pinch of hot chipotle powder.
 Spread them along the other side of the frank.